 The first was a change in leadership.
 In my first eighteen months with the firm, I worked with the Board to change almost every member of the executive leadership team.
 We had a strong preference towards hiring leaders from Tier-1 scale IT services firms.
 We wanted leaders who had seen scale, and importantly, were comfortable with the idea of scaling up with speed.
 Equally importantly, we changed the center of gravity of the leadership to the markets where our clients are.
 Today, as I write this letter, 12 out of the 15 members of our executive council are based across North America and Europe.
 And change has percolated right through our organization.
 We have brought in new leaders and new ideas at every level of our organization.
-For example, more than half of our executive council's direct reports have also joined the firm in the last four and a half years as well.
+For example, more than half of our executive council's direct reports have also joined the firm in the last five years as well.

 The second change has been in the performance ethic of the organization.
 We call it a "can do" attitude.
-Four years back we rehauled the reward and compensation framework of the firm.
-To attract exceptional talent we nearly quadrupled the large deals bonus for our sales and solutioning leaders.
-For the operations teams the range of increments was tripled.
+We have completely rehauled the reward and compensation framework of the firm to attract exceptional talent across sales, solutioning leaders and operations roles.
 Over the past few years the culture of treating performance goals as a "must meet" and achieving them despite unexpected changes in the market has taken root.
 I believe one of the biggest testaments of this "can do" culture has been the performance of the firm through the pandemic.
 In fiscal year 2020, when the pandemic started around 28% of our global revenues came from the Travel, Transportation and Hospitality vertical.
-This has now fallen to 19% in the nine months ending December 31, 2021.
-Despite that headwind the firm has carved out a path to a cumulative nine-month revenue growth of 37.1%.
+This has now fallen to 19% in the fiscal year ended March 31, 2022.
+Despite that headwind the firm has delivered a revenue growth of 37.9%.